Bakery Style Gluten Free Keto Chocolate Chip Muffins

 You will be pleasantly surprised how these muffins will dome just like bakery-style chocolate chip muffins!

-What will I need to make these muffins?
+Ingredients you will need to make these Gluten Free Muffins

 - Coconut flour (Bob’s Red Mill is my favorite as it is good quality)